men16180/ExData_Plotting1/README.md

 Running the scripts Plot1.R, Plot2.R, Plot3.R and Plot4.R creates the figures
 Plot1.png, Plot2.png, Plot3.png and Plot4.png respectively.
 The figures are
-found in the directory named "figure
+found in the directory named "figure"

 The original assignment instructions are found below.